ionixjunior/ionixjunior.dev/src/content/en/posts/2017-07-12-how-to-customize-uinavigationbar-and-uialertcontroller-color-in-xamarin-ios.md

 +++
 layout: post
-title: "How to customize UINavigationBar and UIAlertController color in Xamarin.iOS"
+title = "How to customize UINavigationBar and UIAlertController color in Xamarin.iOS"
 date: 2017-07-12
 translations: ["pt"]
 tags: ["xamarin", "ios"]